On the algebraic cobordism spectra MSL and MSp: Tautological Borel elements

 \end{enumerate} \end{defn}

-The Pontryagin classes associated to a symplectic Thom structure by the formula $p_{1}(E,\phi) = -z^{*} \thom(E,\phi) \in A^{4,2}(X)$ of Definition \ref{D:sp.thom} form a Pontryagin structure because of the functoriality of the Thom classes, the quaternionic projective bundle theorem \ref{T:H.proj.bdl.1} and Corollary \ref{C:pont.triv}.
+The Borel classes associated to a symplectic Thom structure by the formula $b_{1}(E,\phi) = -z^{*} \thom(E,\phi) \in A^{4,2}(X)$ of Definition \ref{D:sp.thom} form a Borel structure because of the functoriality of the Thom classes, the quaternionic projective bundle theorem \ref{T:H.proj.bdl.1} and Corollary \ref{C:pont.triv}.

 For $r=1$ the diagram \eqref{E:BSp/BSp} of morphisms in $H_{\bullet}(S)$ becomes

 with $h_{\infty} = \pt \to HP^{1}$ a point such that $h_{\infty}^{*}(\shf U_{HP^{1}},\phi_{HP^{1}})$ is a trivial symplectic bundle.
 We will call the two vertical arrows the \emph{canonical motivic homotopy equivalences}.